How to Run a Silent Auction with Charity Auction Software

 Before your silent auction begins, establish minimum bids and bid increments for each item to ensure fair bidding.
 Be sure to clearly display all bidding rules and guidelines to avoid confusion or disputes.
 Additionally, consider offering a "buy it now" option for those who may not want to wait until the end of the auction to secure their desired item.

-Make a list of potential bidders and invite them to the event
+Make a list of potential bidders and invite guests

-Before your silent auction, make sure to create a list of potential bidders and personally invite them to attend the event.
+Before your silent auction, make sure to create a list of potential bidders and personally invite these auction guests.
 This could include previous donors, sponsors, supporters of your organization, or individuals who have shown interest in similar causes or events in the past.
 This personal touch can go a long way in increasing attendance and ultimately raising more funds.
 Additionally, make sure to provide clear and enticing information about the auction items and any incentives or special offers for bidding.

 Prepare bidding sheets & print out raffle tickets (if applicable)